iden3/docs/mkdocs/docs/protocol/onchain-credential-status.md

 }
 ```

-The `id` field is a composite field that contains encoded information in the following format:
+The `ID` field is a composite field that contains encoded information in the following format:

 `did:[did-method]:[blockchain]:[network]:[id]/credentialStatus?(revocationNonce=value)&(contractAddress={chainID}:{contractAddress})`